Directors: Andrew Stanton, Angus MacLane

 Stars: Ellen DeGeneres, Albert Brooks, Ed O’Neill

 Beloved as Pixar’s 2003 smash Finding Nemo undoubtedly is, it’s unclear to what degree this belated sequel could be deemed in any way essential.
 The time between the two, for one thing, suggests the illustrious studio might be running short of ideas.
-Perhaps aware that this conclusion may be drawn, Pixar have recently taken pains to announce that, following Toy Story 4, they intend to make no further franchise installments.
+Perhaps aware that this conclusion may be drawn, Pixar have recently taken pains to announce that, following Toy Story 4, they intend to make no further franchise instalments.
 Still, for now we have Finding Dory to contend with.

 I was skeptical going in, but credit to directors Andrew Stanton and Angus MacLane for making it feel as though we’ve never been away.
 While the pre-film short Piper flaunts just how far CG animation has come in the intervening years, Dory sticks to the established aesthetic.
 But just because the details are comparatively simplistic doesn’t mean that they aren’t still impossibly attractive.